The Ultimate Guide to Natural Cleaning Products

 Save your future self some time by mixing up large batches of general cleaners (be sure to label them and store safely from kids and pets).
 These recipes, from the David Suzuki Foundation, are great to keep on hand.

-ALL-PURPOSE SPRAY: Combine 6 cups water, ¼ cup liquid Castile soap and 5 to 10 drops of an essential oil in a large bowl or bucket.
+Combine 6 cups water, ¼ cup liquid Castile soap and 5 to 10 drops of an essential oil in a large bowl or bucket.
 Pour into spray bottles.

-ALL-PURPOSE SCOUR: Combine 1 2/3 cups baking soda, ¼ cup liquid Castile soap and ¼ cup water in a bowl.
+Combine 1 2/3 cups baking soda, ¼ cup liquid Castile soap and ¼ cup water in a bowl.
 Mix until it has the consistency of whipped cream.
 Store in a labelled airtight container.
-(Vegetable oil–based liquid Castile soap is available at health food stores.)
+(Oil–based liquid Castile soap is available at health food stores.)

-GLASS AND MIRROR CLEANER: Mix ½ cup white vinegar with ½ cup water, and pour into a spray bottle.
+Mix ½ cup white vinegar with ½ cup water, and pour into a spray bottle.

 But what if you don’t want your house to smell like a fish and chips shop?